mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/guides/vm-setup.md

 ## Building VM Images from Source

-For advanced users who want to understand or modify the VM build process, see the [VM README](/repo/vm/README.md).
+For advanced users who want to understand or modify the VM build process, see the [VM README](../../vm/README.md).

-The Packer configuration in `/vm` is fully open-source and can be customized to add additional software or hardware kits.
+The Packer configuration in the `vm/` directory is fully open-source and can be customized to add additional software or hardware kits.

 ## Next Steps